 KS2 Independent Reading Books

-From Y2 onwards, children use the Accelerated Reader program to track progress and encourage them to read.
-Online Star tests identify children’s current reading levels and guide children to choosing books at an appropriate level.
-On completing books children take a short comprehension quiz and aim to score 100%.
+When children are ready, they use the Accelerated Reader program to track progress and encourage them to read.
+Online Star Reading tests identify children’s current reading levels and guide children to choosing books at an appropriate level.
+On completing books, children take a short comprehension quiz and aim to score 100%.
 Various incentives run throughout the year where children can collect tickets for each 100% scored.
 This helps to incentivise reading and keeps children motivated to read and quiz.

 Books can be chosen from our well stocked library, class reading corners or books from home.
 Children keep a record of their own progress in their reading record books where they note down scores and write book reviews.